swcarpentry/DEPRECATED-bc/aux/blank-markdown.md

 ~~~
 {:class="err"}

-The `div`'s are needed because
-Jekyll's Markdown processor will not let us put classes on code blocks.
-We need these classes to be consistent with the HTML we produce for IPython Notebooks,
+We use these classes to be consistent with the HTML we produce for IPython Notebooks,
 and because novices find examples much easier to read
 when they can clearly distinguish input from output.